Blotch3D/Blotch3D/README.md

 certain undesirable artifacts depending on whether a far surface with respect to the camera is drawn before or after a near surface.
 For some translucent textures the artifacts can be subtle, and you might find them perfectly acceptable.
-We do this in the "full" example because you can't even see the sprites when viewed from underneath, which is when you would otherwise see the artifacts in that example.
+We do this in the "full" example because the draw order is such that you won't see the artifacts because you can't even see the sprites when viewed from underneath, which is when you would otherwise see the artifacts in that example.

 One main reason these artifacts occur is because the default MonoGame "Effect" used to draw models (the "BasicEffect" effect) provides a pixel